chiffenok/CSS-2016/README.md

 ## Computational Social Science
 Computational Social Science: “The science that investigates social phenomena through the medium of computing and algorithmic data processing.” [adapted from CSSSA]

 This course was part of my master program.
-You can check out my IPython motebooks with solution for this course below:
+Working on this course, I used Python (packages: pandas, scipy, networkx, matplotlib).
+You can check out my IPython motebooks with solutions for this course below:

 ##### Assigment 1
 * [All task](http://nbviewer.jupyter.org/github/chiffenok/CSS-2016/blob/master/Anna_Presnyakova_ass1-CSS2016.ipynb).
 Topic: Analyzing Affiliation Networks and Social Networks